 - Acer Chromebox CXI3

-The Intel Compute Stick is the world’s smallest Windows PC and it costs HK$1,160.
+The Intel Compute Stick is the world’s smallest Windows PC.

 The best mini PCs put desktop power in your pocket.
 New technology packs a lot of power into a compact size, using laptop parts to offer big capability into a size that barely resembles the big, boxy desktops of the past.
 From web browsing, media streaming, to gaming and VR, mini PCs can handle it all, often with a design that can be tucked into a coat pocket or hidden behind a monitor.
 Here’s a mini PC that’s good for gaming: Intel Hades Canyon NUC.